 If the plant looks as though it’s getting leggy, trim off excess length just above a pair of leaf nodes so that new stems can form from the nodes.
 Leggy plants may be seeking extra sunlight, so if it’s shaded by something, that might be why it’s stretching out.
 If your plant’s consistently leggy, consider moving it to a sunnier location.

 Try to maintain your plant in a range between 12-24 inches tall.
-Some varieties can reach as tall as 36”, but most stay shorter.
+Some varieties, like Mexican oregano, can reach as tall as 36”, but most stay shorter.

 Propagating oregano is usually done through seeds or cuttings.

-To propagate oregano from seeds, follow the instructions in the planting section above.
+To grow oregano from seed, follow the instructions in the planting section above.
 You can also direct-sow seeds into the garden when the soil temperature is at 70 degrees Fahrenheit.

 Harvesting and Storing

 As you can tell, the oregano plant is pretty easy to grow in the garden.
-But what about the most flavor-packed part, the harvest and use of your carefully-cultivated herbs?
+But what about the most flavor-packed part, the harvest and use of your carefully-cultivated fresh oregano?
 Let’s explore the best methods to harvest oregano herb like a pro.

 Never harvest more than a third of a given oregano plant at once, as this will stress the plant.
 If you want to grow oregano for drying or storage purposes, it’s best to have a few plants so you can stagger out the harvest, taking only a little at any given time from a specific plant.